 Take a day trip to see the tulip fields outside of Amsterdam* (April)

-Technically, this isn’t in Amsterdam, however I sometimes get tired of exploring Amsterdam, which is why I love getting out of the city.
+Technically, this isn’t in Amsterdam, but, I sometimes get tired of exploring Amsterdam, which is why I love getting out of the city.
 The tulip fields are absolutely stunning and there is something so magical about going past kilometers of them on the trains!
-Unfortunately this is seasonal, but you can enjoy the flower market if you miss tulip season.
+Unfortunately, this is seasonal, but you can enjoy the flower market if you miss tulip season.